 $1,000 is the lowest combined income on the schedule.
 If the parents’ combined income is lower than this amount, then a court will look at each household’s resources and living expenses to come up with a fair payment.
 The minimum amount of support is $50 per month.
 The maximum is 45% of a parent’s net income, unless there is some good reason – such as substantial wealth – for that percentage to increase.

-Sometimes, the total amount given by the guidelines or the way that number is divided is unfair to a parent or the child.
-Before a child support order is in place, either parent can ask to adjust the amount of support.
+Occasionally, the guideline support amount is unfair to a parent or the child.
+Before a child support order is put in place, either parent can ask to adjust the amount of support.
 In that case, a court will review a long list of factors to either increase or decrease the amount of child support.
 These factors include:

-In addition to the links above, you can read Washington law on enforcing a child support order in the Revised Code of Washington 26.18.
-Also see the Washington State Department of Social and Health Services for additional tools and tips for establishing and modifying child support orders.
+In addition to the information above, you can learn more about related child support issues on our Washington Divorce and Family Law site.
+Also see the Washington State Department of Social and Health Services page for tools and tips for establishing and modifying child support orders.